mharen/mharen.github.io/blog/2009/2009-07-bringing-some-gmail-archive-love-to.md

 I love Gmail's archive feature.
 It frees me from organizing my mail by depending on search instead.
 If you’re unfamiliar, here’s the Google approach to mail:  <ol>   <li>New mail shows up in your inbox</li>    <li>When you’re done with an email, you “archive” it, which basically moves it into a giant folder</li>    <li>When you need to find an old message again, you *search* for it by keyword, sender, date, etc. You *do not *organize mail by folder (though you can if you must)</li> </ol>

 I’ve been using a similar approach in Outlook at work for a long time.
-Encouraged by a <a href="http://getitdone.quickanddirtytips.com/inbox-zero.aspx">GTD idea</a> (cool podcast, btw), I created this structure:
+Encouraged by a [GTD idea](http://getitdone.quickanddirtytips.com/inbox-zero.aspx) (cool podcast, btw), I created this structure:

 ![image%5B55%5D.png](image%5B55%5D.png)